eloquent/phony/doc/index.md

 [verifying values received by spies]: #verifying-values-received-by-spies
 [when to use the "equal to" matcher]: #when-to-use-the-equal-to-matcher
 [yielding from a generator]: #yielding-from-a-generator
+[yielding individual values from a generator]: #yielding-individual-values-from-a-generator
+[yielding multiple values from a generator]: #yielding-multiple-values-from-a-generator

 <!-- Shortcut references -->